slsheldon/ssg-bid/content/02-Community/05-communication-guidelines/en.md

 We are always looking for photos from events and activities going on in the network to display on project pages, in our newsletter, in presentations etc. Please send them in the highest resolution possible along with credit, caption and copyright information.
 If files are too large to transmit by email, contact [communication@gbif.org](mailto:communication@gbif.org) for solutions.
 Consider not only group photos, but photos of practical work and interactions.

 ### Datasets
 We will link datasets published as a result of your project activities to your project page.
-While we monitor the arrival of new datasets,  by sending us the link to the dataset page.
+While we monitor the arrival of new datasets, please do email links to your dataset pages to [communication@gbif.org](mailto:communication@gbif.org) when you publish data.

-Acknowledge the EU as [described above](credits), using the following credit line in the metadata description:
+**IMPORTANT**: Acknowledge the EU as [described above](credits), using the following credit line in the metadata description:

 > Publication of this dataset was funded by the European Union